-Out of the grey haze of cascading rain rode a red knight.
+Out of the haze of cascading rain rode a red knight.

 Lord Trent squinted down at the half-obscured figure before the castle gates.
 The armoured man was slumped forward atop a mighty warhorse.